What’s your brand?

 Optional question: Please provide any additional information that you would like to bring to the attention of the Admissions Committee.
 This may include current or past gaps in employment, further explanation of your undergraduate record or self-reported academic transcript(s), plans to retake the GMAT, GRE, IELTS or TOEFL, or any other relevant information.
 (250 words)

 2020/21 essay question analysis

 The first essay question is quite similar to those you will craft for most MBA applications, so we won’t spend much time repeating advice.
 Be as specific as possible, use examples, and highlight how your background and past experiences makes you the right person to pursue this goal.
 That will help differentiate you from other applicants.

 When writing this essay, remember that Stern boasts some of the highest average GMATs and pre-MBA GPAs, often edging out many of the so-called “M7” schools in head-to-head rankings.
 Consequently, Stern is testing how much you really want Stern, vs. treating it as a safety school, as they don’t want to hurt their yield by offering admission to students who are likely to go to elsewhere.
 Therefore to maximize your chances of admission, express your true self, and use these expressions to bridge your goals with how you will use Stern and the surrounding community to achieve these goals in ways unavailable elsewhere.

-A great way to get started on meeting the first point is to make a list of passions, hobbies, and important achievements and events in your life.
+A great way to get started is to make a list of passions, hobbies, and important achievements and events in your life.
 Then, ask close friends and family to do the same, with a focus on what makes you special.
-Having this outside “gut check” ensures that your perceptions of yourself are accurate, and that you don’t miss any important qualities that may have slipped your mind.
-Hint: if you have already written Fuqua’s 25 Things essay, it can serve as a powerful starting point from which you can hone in on six specific items.
+Having this outside perspective ensures that your perceptions of yourself are accurate, and that you don’t miss any important qualities that may have slipped your mind.
+Hint: if you have already written Fuqua’s 25 Things essay, it can serve as a powerful starting point from which you can focus on six specific items.

 Finally, a few more points to keep in mind: